handsongisubizo/C4H6IsomerThermochemistry/README.md

 ## Objective

-To test whether DFT and CCSD(T) reproduce the experimental enthalpies of formation from ATcT.
+To test whether DFT and CCSD(T) reproduce measured enthalpies of formation.
+Reference values come from ATcT (Active Thermochemical Tables), built entirely from experimental data.
 The comparison shows how much each method deviates and whether it can be trusted.

 ## Target result